 In addition to moving our community from a food desert to an exporter of food, Asbury Farms also offers residents employment and a pathway towards creating employment for themselves.

 The strategy is simple.
 Create a farm incubator that makes it affordable for an enterprising person to learn, start a farm and earn a living.
 The Flint Farming Project provides the know-how, land, materials, equipment, seeds and transplants that otherwise create barriers for the people of our community.

 Asbury Farms continues to expand.
 In 2019 we purchased the remainder of available lots at our Bennett campus that includes lots along Hamilton Avenue where we are expanding our strawberry production.
-Both of our campuses on the north side of Jane Avenue are in full production.
+All three of our campuses on the north side of Jane Avenue are in full production.
 Our main campus is now supported by a solar-powered irrigation system connected to a well as a water source.
 We have two additional hoop houses in production east of Minnesota Avenue and a third one under construction.
-This is a total of 11 hoop houses in production with 7 of them planted and winterized for cold crops to allow for harvesting year round.
-We have plans to build three hoop houses on the south side of Jane Avenue during 2020.
+This is a total of 14 hoop houses in production with 10 of them winterized for cold crops to allow for harvesting year round.
+We have plans to build three additional hoop houses on the south side of Jane Avenue during 2020.

 Asbury Farms is one part of Asbury’s response to the water crisis in Flint.
 Asbury has been a Water Resource Center since the beginning of the crisis, providing space for healthcare providers, bottled water, filters, other personal items, and food.
 “Nutrition is an important part of our strategy to combat the negative affects of lead,” notes Jim Craig, Board Chair at Asbury CDC. “ Asbury has been an advocate for nutrition in our community for the past nine years, but this is our most ambitious project ever.